Bidfood’s Christmas Gift

 Six lucky winners will receive a second Christmas from us!
 This will include a Christmas dinner with all the trimmings and a Virgin Experience Day voucher.

-All you have to do is nominate someone below and give them the gift of Christmas…
+All you have to do is nominate someone above and give them the gift of Christmas…

 How will nominations be judged?